 Luckily, the rise of intertribal powwows in the 1960s and ‘70s helped spark a national revival of Indigenous music, and there are folks today working to reconstruct pieces of lost Indigenous history.
 In addition to extensive research, WFMT consulted with two experts for this article: William Buchholtz-Allison and Dr. Dorene Wiese.

-Dr. Dorene Wiese is an American Indian singer who traveled for 13 years with a drum group called Myn-da Jay-da, and is the current President of NAES College.
-She is currently CEO of the American Indian Association of Illinois.
+Dr. Dorene Wiese, an Ojibwe tribal member, is an American Indian singer who traveled for 13 years with a drum group called Myn-da Jay-da.
+She is currently the President of NAES College and CEO of the American Indian Association of Illinois.

 William Buchholtz-Allison is an accomplished Algonquin First Nations flutist who has performed all around the world, presenting traditional as well as contemporary music and his own compositions.